-4. Royal Cyphers.-Royal Marines Aides-de-Camp to the Queen are to wear the Royal Cypher and Crown in one piece, below their badges of rank.
+4. Royal Cyphers.-Royal Marines Aides-de-Camp to the Queen and Equeuries and Extra Equeuries to the Queen or to Members of the Royal Family are to wear the Royal Cypher and Crown, in one piece, below their badges of rank.